1957 Alabama Crimson Tide football team: Auburn

 Against the rival Auburn, the Tigers scored 34 first half points en route to a 40–0 shutout victory at Legion Field in the season finale.
 After the Tigers recovered an Alabama fumble on their first possession, Auburn took a 7–0 lead on a one-yard Bill Atkins touchdown run.
 Atkins then extended their lead to 14–0 with a six-yard touchdown run later in the first that capped a six-play, 62-yard drive.
 Up by 14, three second-quarter touchdowns resulted in a 34–0 halftime lead for Auburn.
 Points were scored on a two-yard Lloyd Nix run and on interception returns of 21-yards by Tommy Lorino and 66-yards by Jackie Burkett.

 The final Auburn touchdown was scored in the third on a 27-yard Nix pass to Jim Phillips that made the final score 40–0.
-The loss brought Alabama's all-time record against Auburn to 9–12–1.
-Three days after their victory over the Crimson Tide, Auburn was recognized as the 1957 national champions by the Associated Press in their final poll of the season.
+Three days after their victory over the Crimson Tide, Auburn was recognized as the 1957 national champions by the final AP poll of the season.